saucypilot/36-beginner-Python-exercise/README.md

 # Overview
 This project uses the practice exercises from https://www.practicepython.org/.
-I did not look at the solutions and coded all the programs bymself.
 This project does not perfectly mirror everything from that website.
 There are a things that I changed in this project to make it better or more challenging.

 # Project lists